Sendle: History

 In 2017, Sendle announced an agreement with DHL eCommerce to facilitate international deliveries from Australia, and a systems integration with e-commerce companies eBay, Shopify, Shipstation, WooCommerce and Xero to streamline order handling.
 In 2018, the company said that it was partnering with eBay and had become one of their delivery partners.

-In 2019, Sendle raised $20 million in capital, and in 2021, a further $35 million.
+In 2019, Sendle raised A$20 million in capital and expanded to the United States.
+Amid a rise in demand due to the COVID-19 pandemic, the company raised A$19 million in funding.
+In 2021, Sendle raised A$45 million in Series C funding and, in 2022, the company expanded to Canada.
+It raised a further A$16 million in 2024.

+In August 2025, the company announced that Sendle and US companies ACI Logistix and FastMile would merge to form FAST Group.
+The three companies would continue to operate independently and Moody would continue as CEO of Sendle.